antzm/data-science/readme.md

 ## Python libraries

-Some of the moste importan Pyton libraries in data cience are:
+Some of the moste important Pyton libraries in data science are:
 * numpy
 * pandas
 * matplotlib
 * seaborn
 * sklearn

+## Machine learning algorithms

+In data science, we use existing data to scientifically predict future trends.
+The most modern way to accomplish this, is by using various machine learning algorithms and methods.
+Thus, a thorough understanding of machine learning is essential in data science.

+## Cloud computing

+It's almost impossible to use an average modern computer for very demanding computations.
+For this reason, everyone in fhe field of data science must have a very good knowledge of at least one cloud computing platform, which will provide the means for analysing demanding data sets and creating machine learning models.